 The Taxpayer Advocate Service (TAS) is your voice at the IRS.
-Our job is to ensure that you're treated fairly and that you know and understand your rights.
+As an independent organization within the IRS, our job is to ensure that you're treated fairly and that you know and understand, and receive your rights.
 We can offer you free help with IRS problems that you can't resolve on your own.
 We know this process can be confusing, but the worst thing you can do is nothing at all!

 TAS can help if you can't resolve your problem with the IRS, and:

 - Your problem is causing financial difficulties for you, your family, or your business,

 - You face (or your business is facing) an immediate threat of adverse action,

 - You (or your business) will suffer irreparable injury or long-term adverse impact, or